benabel/quarto_gcc_kernel/README.rst

-quarto_echo_kernel
+quarto_gcc_kernel
 ==================

-This is a fork of the echo_kernel from the Jupyter project.
+This is a fork of the gcc_kernel from the Jupyter project.
 It is intended to be used as a simple example of a Jupyter kernel that can take advantage of the specific ways in which Quarto communicates additional information during execution.

-Below, you will find the original README from the `echo_kernel <https://github.com/jupyter/echo_kernel/>`_ project.
+Below, you will find the original README from the `gcc_kernel <https://github.com/jupyter/gcc_kernel/>`_ project.

-echo_kernel
+gcc_kernel
 -----------

-``echo_kernel`` is a simple example of a Jupyter kernel.
+``gcc_kernel`` is a simple example of a Jupyter kernel.
 This repository complements the documentation on wrapper kernels here:

 http://jupyter-client.readthedocs.io/en/latest/wrapperkernels.html